bgoonz/gists-revamp/_CURRENT/f2848ccb/leetcode.md

 Do not allocate extra space for another array, you must do this by **modifying the input array in-place** with O(1) extra memory.

 The order of elements can be changed.
-It doesn't matter what you leave beyond the new length.
+It doesn’t matter what you leave beyond the new length.

 **Example 1:**